 comment 54 comment by: Woody

 Comments :

 General : It is a positive and long overdue intiative that there finally will be a Europeanwide regulation for gyroplanes.
 I understand and have noted that the gyroplane requires a specialised area of knowledge without which writing such legislation is fraught with problems and unrealistic expectations/goals.
 In this NPA I have found such examples which due to the unfamiliarity with gyroplanes by the legislators, coupled to many misconceptions, can create either unworkable, artificial or impractical rules which are induced by a strong strive for safety, yet are not necessarily underpinned by relevant practical knowledge acquired "in the field", however well-intended to improve safety these rules may be.
 It is easy to get into such a situation since there are a number of selfproclaimed "pioneers/experts/specialists", who upon scrutiny have either little to offer on a professional aviation level (experiencewise nor knowledgewise) or are only interested in getting a "quick buck" for personal gain.
-Some have a certain level of (relevant but more often than not irrelevant) experience, but very rarely do they seem to have any combination of those two very important essential factors, let alone any professional relevant aviation experience with fully certified or vertical take-off capable gyroplanes, nor with their commercial applications.
+Some have a certain level of (relevant but more often than not irrelevant) flying experience, some others have some technical (again relevant but more often than not irrelevant) experience, but very rarely do they seem to have any combination of those two very important essential factors, let alone any professional relevant aviation experience with fully certified or vertical take-off capable gyroplanes, nor with their commercial applications.
 Not being driven by commercial gain (rather un -like the manufacturers !!), my only goal is to improve aviation safety in general and gyroplane safety in particular based on proven experience and technical knowledge rather than by glossy brochures ,loose unsubstantiated talk or hidden financial gain agendas.
 Please find my suggestions and comments below.
-I would like to be kept abreast of any developments in this area, and would appreciate a personal feedback on the comments stated below.
-To that effect I will make myself available at a mutually convenient time and place to discuss and clarify these on a personal
+I would like to be kept abreast of any developments in this area, and would appreciate a personal feedback on the comment stated below.
+To that effect I will make myself available at a mutually convenient time and place to discuss

-basis.

 (Please see contact details at the end of my comments)

 W. De Saar

 response Noted